alexerdmann/HER/README.md

 If you find less entities than seems necessary in your seed, just cut sentences from Data/Splits/fullCorpus.seed-$seed_size.unannotated and paste them into Data/Splits/fullCorpus.seed-$seed_size.seed until you achieve a suitable number of named entities.
 If the converse occurs and you find that you have far more than the requisite number of entities before finishing annotating the seed, simply cut the remaining sentences from Data/Splits/fullCorpus.seed-$seed_size.seed into Data/Splits/fullCorpus.seed-$seed_size.unannotated.
 A larger seed is always better, so certainly don't disclude previously annotated data unless you think some domain or style difference might cause it to be extremely unrepresentative of the distribution of entities elsewhere in the corpus.
 But you also may not want to annotate the whole seed because your annotation time will be more efficiently spent on an upcoming annotation step, provided the seed was big enough to get HER going. *You do not need to update $seed_size to reflect the number of sentences that you actually ended up annotating.*

 Upon completing your annotation, sanity check your data to make sure you made no typos.
 Run the following command to identify all unique labels in your seed and double check that they are all well formed as either *0* or *[allowable-entity-name]-[B-or-I]*.
-If you made any typoes, search for them in the seed file and correct them.
+If you made any typos, search for them in the seed file and correct them.

 ```
 cut -f1 Data/Splits/fullCorpus.seed-$seed_size.seed | sort -u